afriteknz/k8s-infrastructure/README.md

 **Why poly repo structure**

-  Question: Should you store your Kubernetes manifests in the same repo with your Application code?
-If you want to store them in the same repo, why?
+Should you store your Kubernetes manifests in the same repo with your Application code?

-   - does the same team own both parts of the application/cluster.
+- Explore mono repo vs poly repo strategies and the pros and cons of each.

-  Question: Mono repo vs poly repo?
+- Consider how you are going to separate Application & Infrastructure teams.

-  Question: Branches or no branches for application release?
+Should you adopt a mono repo and use branches for application release?

-    While you are thinking please read
+- Explore the following content.
     - https://cloudogu.com/en/blog/gitops-repository-patterns-part-1-introduction
     - https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b
     - https://medium.com/@adamhjk/monorepo-please-do-3657e08a4b70